amykapernick/blog/posts/2023/front-end-testing-with-github-actions.md

 ![The GitHub Actions tab showing one "Build and Test" workflow and one current workflow run](/img/dev/front-end-testing/github-actions/5b6d7f13-0c9e-4088-9f97-36d00ea22d4e.png "The Github Actions tab showing workflow runs, and listing all the different workflows that are part of the repo")

-The Github Actions tab showing workflow runs, and listing all the different workflows that are part of the repo
+The GitHub Actions tab showing workflow runs, and listing all the different workflows that are part of the repo

 We can also view the actions being run under the **Actions** tab in the repo, here we can view the full history of all of our workflows (when we create more) and the status of the different workflow runs.